[With examples] Photographer explains tips for taking beautiful photos with a smartphone

 The correct answer is Picture 1

-Photo 1 was taken with a Canon EOS 6D full-frame SLR camera and a Canon EF24-105mm F4L IS USM lens.
-The camera and lens set cost about 200,000 yen in total
+Photo ① was taken using a Canon EOS 6D full-frame SLR camera with a Canon EF24-105mm F4L IS USM lens.
+The camera and lens set together200,000 yencosts around

-On the other hand, photo ② was taken with an iPhone 8 Plus
+On the other hand, photo ②an iPhone 8 Pluswas taken with

 *Full-frame refers to a camera function standard that enables high-quality photography.
 The cameras used by many professional photographers are equipped with a full-frame solid-state imaging element (image sensor) standard